 Cooperative Living Units.
 Co-ops are student owned and managed houses offering social and economic benefits for 5 to 29 members.
-Each house is run democratically.
-Co-ops are listed in the front of the Faculty/Staff Directory.
-Contact the Student Housing Cooperative, 541 E. Grand River, 355-8313, 10 a.m.-5 p.m., Monday-Friday, or at www.msu.coop, or email coop@msu.edu responsible tenants (see Student Rental 101 on the site) and allows students to bookmark their favorite properties.
+Each house is run democratically, Co-ops are listed in the front of the Faculty/Staff Directory.
+Contact the Student Housing Cooperative, 541 E. Grand River, 355-8313, 10 a.m.-5 p.m., Monday-Friday, or at www.msu.coop, or email coop@msu.edu allows students to bookmark their favorite properties.
 MSU students may also post one free subletting listing each year.
 For any questions please contact stulife@msu.edu.